dngo13/enpm808x_tdd/readme.md

 3. Modify the app/main.cpp file to comply with the activity diagram.

-4. Check if all test cases are passing.
+4. Make sure all test cases are passing.

+5. Check code coverage, if test cases are passing then code coverage will pass.

 ```